logo

 Types of Fixed Cost Agreements

-3. Fixed Price Incentive
+1. Fixed Price Incentive Agreement

-4. Fixed Price with Prospective Price Redetermination
+2. Fixed Price with Prospective Price Redetermination Agreement

-5. Fixed Ceiling Price with Price Redetermination
+3. Fixed Ceiling Price with Price Redetermination Agreement

 1. Parties Involved

 • Client (Buyer/Service Recipient) The individual, company, or organization that engages a service provider or vendor to complete a specific project for a predetermined, fixed price.
 The client outlines the scope of work, expectations, and payment schedule.
-Service Provider

-• (Vendor/Contractor) The individual, freelancer, agency, or company responsible for delivering the agreed-upon services or products within the specified time and budget.
+• Service Provider (Vendor/Contractor) The individual, freelancer, agency, or company responsible for delivering the agreed-upon services or products within the specified time and budget.
 The service provider commits to completing the project at the fixed cost stated in the agreement.

 2. Scope of Work